denesterov/geolog/Readme.md

 ```

 ### Telegram
-* share you location with bot in private or group chat
+* Share you location with bot in a private or group chat
-* use bot's menu to download you tracks as GPX
+* Use bot's menu to download you tracks as GPX